rein-m/fractaltrees/README.md

 # fractaltrees
-testing variations of fractal trees in java
+testing variations of some cool visualizations of fractal trees in java

-they're all just variations of one another, but with some added feature. some cool visualizations.
+they're all just variations of one another, but with some added features.